 President Thomas Jefferson had asked Lewis to collect plant specimens on their expedition.
 Bitterroot plants were collected on the return trip in June of 1806.
 The area in Montana where the plants were collected is now known as the Bitterroot Valley.
 Specimens were given to the botanist Frederick Pursh in Philadelphia.
 Pursh named the plant Lewsii redviva in honor of Lewis.

 Fun fact: The species name redviva means “reviving from a dry state.”
 The specimens presented to Pursh came back to life even though they had been dug up many months before.

 Bison are a conservation success story.
-They were over-hunted in the late 1800’s and their population was down to a few hundred animals.
-With the help of President Theodore Roosevelt and like-minded individuals, they were able to make a dramatic comeback.
+Due to over-hunting in the late 1800’s, their population was down to a few hundred animals.
+As a result of the conservation strategies employed by President Theodore Roosevelt and like-minded individuals, the bison were able to make a dramatic comeback.

 Tucked away in Oregon’s Outback, you will find a unique place that hearkens back to an earlier time.
 The Cowboy Dinner Tree is a small restaurant located in Silver Lake Oregon, about an hour and a half southeast of Bend.
 The restaurant is only open from 4:00-8:30 pm four days per week and reservations are required.
 They give you ample portions of food here and you are advised to bring a cooler for leftovers.
 They do not take credit cards or debit cards so have cash on hand.